 # Examples

-# Display list of Entries of a Type
+# Display Entry List of a Type

 {% assign entries = spaces['my-bank'].types['product'].entries %}